top of page

 September Woods Garland is a writer, editor, and publisher from the Pacific Northwest.

-Her fiction has been supported by Arteles Creative Center and Hypatia in the Woods and has appeared or is forthcoming in Door is A Jar, SORTES, The Berlin Literary Review, Jersey Devil Press, and elsewhere.
+Her fiction has been supported by Arteles Creative Center and Hypatia in the Woods and has appeared or is forthcoming in Door is A Jar, The Stray Branch,The Berlin Literary Review, and elsewhere.
+Her story "Tuulikki Bakes A Cake" was selected for the 2025 DIAJ Award in Fiction.

 September's literary and cross-genre works explore themes of personal revolution, grief, and absurdism through an existential feminist lens.
 Drawing from lived experience in countercultural movements—legal cannabis, veganism, polyamory, punkdom—September uses fiction to convey life outside mainstream society.
 Her work often features working-class characters, disobedient women, and cannibals.